Do you need to be Korean to be K-pop?

 "We actually made them do a lot of things in the audition, sing pop songs, see if they could act.
 We asked if they're okay with wearing a lot of makeup and we expected them to perform."

-Kim teamed up with Karin Kuroda, another MFA student from the Arts Institute of Chicago, to create an entertainment company in Seoul, called IMMABB BK Studio (It stands for: "I'm making a boy band").
+Kim teamed up with Karin Kuroda, whom she met at the School of the Art Institute of Chicago, to create an entertainment company in Seoul, called IMMABB Entertainment (It stands for: "I'm making a boy band").

 As a fellow K-pop fan, Kuroda was also eager to explore the genre's racial dynamics.
 The 27-year-old was born in Switzerland, of Japanese descent, and grew up in New York.